Santa Maria Church (Ilocos Sur): Historical designations

 The National Historical Institute (now the National Historical Commission of the Philippines) installed a marker next to the door of Santa Maria Church following Executive Order Nos.
 260 on August 1, 1973; 375 on January 14, 1974; and 1515 on June 11, 1978, declaring the Santa Maria Church as a National Historical Landmark.

-National Cultural Treasure

-With Republic Act No. 10066 - National Cultural Heritage Act of 2009 in place, all structures 50 years or older, structures with historical markers, and all structures designed by National Artists (regardless of age) are now presumed to be declared and cannot be demolished or altered without the permission of the National Commission for Culture and the Arts (NCCA).
-This is an attempt to compile all lists of formally declared cultural and historical structures and sites in the Philippines and make it available to the public via the Internet since the National Museum (NM) and National Historical Commission of the Philippines (NHCP), both under the NCCA, maintain their own lists.
-Santa Maria Church Complex and Cemetery was declared one of the National Cultural Treasure of the Philippines in 2015 by the National Museum.

-Miraculous image of Our Lady of the Assumption
+Miraculous image of Our Lady of the Assumption (Apo Baket)

 The statue of Apo Baket is made of wood in ornate sculptural style with ivory face and hands.
 It is 112 cm tall.
 Her hands are extended wide, and her head is looking upward portraying her assumption into heaven.
 Her blue cape is decorated with silver floral designs and her white dress is embroidered with gold thread motif.
 She stands on a pedestal of cloud surrounded by angels’ heads.
 This image, along with her bejeweled dress, was kept in an elaborate carved wooden chest believed to have been used for cargo in galleon ship.
 Her feast day is August 15.